MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-scale.md

 - Subscriptions provide a management boundary for governance and isolation, which clearly separates concerns.
 - Consider that subscription quotas aren't capacity guarantees and are applied on a per-region basis.

-Further consideration are documented in the cloud adoption framework guidance for [Subscriptions](../../ready/landing-zone/design-area/resource-org-subscriptions.md).
+Further considerations are documented in the cloud adoption framework guidance for [Subscriptions](../../ready/landing-zone/design-area/resource-org-subscriptions.md).

 ## Single data landing zone